• Home

 • Setup of sustainable coral propagation programs/nurseries

-• Enhancement of marinas or resorts
+• Marine Habitat Enhancement of marinas or resorts to increase environmental value and maintain biodiversity

 We have a range of proprietary training modules specifically designed for community programs, dive centres, volunteers and tourists that want to reduce impacts to reefs and facilitate recovery.
 We call it Reef CPR (coral preservation and restoration).